 * Click here for rating key

 Louisiana Restaurant Review: To say that much of the décor is salvaged from now-defunct properties --- the pink marble from Saks Fifth Avenue in Owings Mills, the grand staircase from PT Flagg's Power Plant, the gas lamps from Baltimore City salvage yard --- is to miss the warmth and finesse this space exudes.
 It's like the best private club with touches of Southern hospitality.
 An expansion added a ballroom, suitable for weddings and other grand occasions.
 (There’s a separate wedding menu, or you can customize your own.)
 When the restaurant opened in 2000, its menu was old-fashioned, focused on the French influences behind Louisiana cuisine.
 These days, the offerings are more modern, the flavors clearer.
-Blackened jumbo shrimp and grits are sauced in an opulent corn emulsion.
+Blackened scallops and grits are sauced in a corn emulsion.
 Roasted beet salad garnished with goat cheese gains depth from a musky truffle vinaigrette.
-Pecan-crusted catfish sparked with mustard sports collard greens stewed with cayenne pepper and Tasso ham.
-This is some good eating, with professional, low-key service to match.
+The restaurant now does more special occasion events than dining.